top of page

 State-Wide Digital Equity Initiative

-The Nebraska Information Technology Commission (NITC)/Office of the CIO will be leading the planning effort with the assistance of the state’s regional economic development districts and the Nebraska Library Commission.
-The one-year grant is expected to start in October of 2022.
-States which complete plans can apply for $7.2 million or more in funding over 5 years to implement a state digital access, skills and opportunities grant program.
+The Nebraska Information Technology Commission (NITC)/Office of the CIO is leading the planning effort with the assistance of the state’s regional economic development districts and the Nebraska Library Commission.
+The one-year grant started in October of 2022.

 By ensuring that Nebraskans have access to affordable, quality broadband, an appropriate device and the skills to use technologies at home, in school, or on the farm or ranch, in businesses, in health care, and in government, Nebraska will grow its economy and improve the lives of Nebraskans.